-It is an annual certificate issued by your employer stating your income, investments and the tax deducted and deposited during a particular financial year.
-It is one of the vital documents which help you to file your ITR.
+It is an annual certificate issued by your employer stating your income, investments, and the tax deducted and deposited during a particular financial year.
+It is one of the vital documents that helps in filing your ITR.
 Form 16 has two components.
 Part A and Part B.

-- Quarterly summary of tax deducted and deposited by your employer with details of deposit of tax with challan number and date.
+Quarterly summary of tax deducted and deposited by your employer along with details of tax deposit, challan number, and date.

-Forms 16 is downloaded from TRACES (https://www.tdscpc.gov.in/app/login.xhtml) portal by your employer and the deductor, as the case may be, duly authenticated and given to you.
+Form 16 is downloaded from the TRACES (https://www.tdscpc.gov.in/app/login.xhtml) portal by your employer and the deductor, as the case may be, duly authenticated and given to you.

-In the case of TDS on deposits, the tax deducted is 10%, if your PAN is recorded else, it is 20%.
-This TDS is deducted on the applicable rates and transferred to the Government treasury immediately after the end of the month.
-Additionally, the deductor is mandated to file returns with details of TDS every quarter, to match monthly deposits.
-You get Form16 for the TDS on salary annually and Form 16A from your depositor every quarter.
+In the case of TDS on deposits, the tax deducted is 10%; if your PAN is recorded else, it is 20%.
+This TDS is deducted from the applicable rates and transferred to the Government treasury immediately after the end of the month.
+Additionally, the deductor must file returns with TDS details every quarter to match monthly deposits.
+You get TDS Form 16 on salary annually and Form 16A from your depositor every quarter.

 Form 26AS is a summary of both the forms combined, giving you a consolidated PAN account statement that annually shows all your tax credits.

-There is a misconception amongst most salaried taxpayers that Form 16 is the only document needed to file ITR.
-On the contrary, it is only half true as your Form 16 information must tally with the information the IT Department has concerning your PAN.
-To enable you to do so, you need to download your Form 26AS consisting of information related to your income and TDS deducted and deposited through the entire financial year for which you are filing your ITR.
+Most salaried taxpayers believe that Form 16 is the sole paperwork required to file an ITR.
+On the contrary, it is only partially true because the information on your Form 16 must match the information on your PAN that the IT Department holds.
+To do so, you must first obtain your Form 26AS, which contains information about your income and TDS deducted and deposited throughout the fiscal year for which you are completing your ITR.

-Thus, Form 26AS can be defined as an annual statement under Rule 31AB of the Income-tax Rules.
+Thus, Form 26AS means an annual statement under Income-tax Rule 31AB.
 It discloses the tax credit into your account as available with the IT Department against your PAN.

 The primary source of your Form 26AS is the e-Filing portal of the Income Tax in India.
-Log in with your credentials and invoke the "My Account" tab and select 26AS from the drop-down menu.
+Log in with your credentials and invoke the "My Account" tab, and select 26AS from the drop-down menu.
 You will be directed to the TDS Reconciliation Analysis and Correction Enabling System (TRACES) website.
 Input the relevant AY and the format of the report, and you can view and download your Form 26AS.
 The facility is also available to all those who use net banking extended by different banks.
-The process is very simple, and you receive the Form 26AS in your registered mail ID seamlessly.
+The process is very simple, and you seamlessly receive Form 26AS in your registered mail ID.
 However, the source remains the same - TRACES.